Skip to main content Skip to navigation

 Academic integrity and plagiarism

-The penalties can include a mark of zero on the exam and a summons to an Academic Conduct Panel and an Investigating Committee of the Senate.
-This can then be referred to the University Discipline Committee and here the sanctions available include the termination of the student's registration at the University, without them then being able to proceed or graduate.
+The penalties can include a mark of zero on the exam and a summons to an Academic Conduct Panel and a possible referral to an Academic Integrity Committee.
 Please see this link to Regulation 11 for more information.

 All individuals detected as cheating will face serious consequences.
 For example, if one student provides to another student information of any sort whatsoever regarding an assessment paper (either on the nature of the questions or with guidance on answers) both students will be treated as equally culpable and subject to equally severe penalties.